 - CRP levels of 3 mg/L vs. 2 mg/L, and 9 mg/L vs. 6 mg/L have a relative ratio of 1.5-fold.
 This ratio corresponded to a difference of 1.0437-fold increase in fitted FIB values.

 9. How would you decide which of the four potential analyses should be used to investigate associations between fibrinogen and CRP?
+(5 points given)

 Answer: